-Seneca Park Zoo is home to four Burmese pythons, one female and three males.
-The female, Abby, and one of the males, Mr. Slithers, reside inside the Zoo’s E.C.O.
+Seneca Park Zoo is home to three Burmese pythons, three males.
+One of the males, Mr. Slithers, resides inside the Zoo’s E.C.O.
 Center.
-Abby was hatched in 1995, while Mr. Slithers was born in 2011 and arrived at the Zoo in June of 2013.
+Mr. Slithers was born in 2011 and arrived at the Zoo in June of 2013.
 Males Garrett and Caulkins are a part of the Zoo’s program animal collection.

 International Union for Conservation of Nature (IUCN) Red List status: Vulnerable.
 It has been slaughtered to supply the world leather market, as well as for folk medicines and captured for the pet trade.
 In recent years, extensive captive breeding has lessened the animals threat but unauthorized release of pet Burmese pythons in the Everglades has introduced an invasive species into a fragile environment.